RoohiFirdous/Recommender-System-for-Books/README.md

 generate a huge amount of income when they are used effectively or also be a way to stand out significantly from competitors.

+Designed and implemented a book recommendation system using machine learning and collaborative filtering techniques to provide personalized book recommendations to users based on their reading preferences.

 My project includes:

 • Data Visualization Machine Learning